kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 class-based resources in the CRI protocol and making them available in the Pod spec.

-A feature gate ClassResourcePodAnnotations enables kubelet to look for pod annotations and set the class resource assignment via CRI protocol accordingly.
+A feature gate ClassResources enables kubelet to look for pod annotations and set the class resource assignment via CRI protocol accordingly.

 Specifically, kubelet will support annotations for specifying RDT and blockio